 3. Is whey protein an “all-natural” ingredient?

 Not all whey protein concentrates can be labeled all-natural.
 However, those produced by Grande Custom Ingredients Group do qualify as all-natural ingredients due to our proprietary production process.
-No chemical modifications are made during the drying process, which cannot be said of many commodity whey proteins.
+No bleaching or chemical modifications are made during the drying process, which cannot be said of many commodity whey proteins.

 Our quality protein products are all-natural sources of protein, similar to how tomato paste or granulated sugar are considered natural concentrates.
 Grande products also retain all their natural health benefits and contain all nine essential amino acids to help build muscles and aid in weight loss.

 4. What are whey protein's uses in food products?

 The primary applications that are ideal for Grande Bravo WPC include soups, sauces, dressings, gravies, dips and spreads.
 It is also used in desserts, frozen confectionaries and other creamy formulations.